History of the Los Angeles Chargers

-Beginnings: The 1960 AFL Season
+Beginnings: The 1960 AFL season

 The Los Angeles Chargers were established with seven other American Football League teams in 1959.
 In 1960, the Chargers began AFL play in Los Angeles with the NFL's Los Angeles Rams as their main competition.
 The Chargers' original owner was hotel heir Barron Hilton, son of Hilton Hotels founder Conrad Hilton.

 The new franchise ran a contest to decide their name, with "Chargers" the winning entry.
-General manager Frank Leahy, picked the name, and Hilton agreed: "I liked it because they were yelling ‘charge’ and sounding the bugle at Dodgers Stadium and at USC games."
+General manager Frank Leahy picked the name, and Hilton agreed: "I liked it because they were yelling 'charge' and sounding the bugle at Dodgers Stadium and at USC games."
 The Chargers initially considered playing at the Rose Bowl, but instead signed a lease to play at the Los Angeles Coliseum.
 Barron Conrad Hilton unveiled the Chargers' uniforms which featured blue and gold with lightning bolts on the sides of the helmets and trousers, at a cocktail party at Hilton's Santa Monica residence.
 Players Jack Kemp and Ron Mix modeled the new uniforms.

 Hilton named Sid Gillman the first head coach of the Chargers on January 8, 1960.
 Later that year, Leahy resigned due to ill health, and Gillman became the general manager as well.
-He served in that dual role until late in the 1969 season, and kept at least one of the two jobs until 1971.
+He served in that dual role until late in the 1969 season and kept at least one of the two jobs until 1971.

-The Chargers began their inaugural season on September 10, 1960, overcoming a 20–7 deficit in the fourth quarter to defeat the Dallas Texans 21–20 before 17,724 persons in the L.A.
+The Chargers began their inaugural season on September 10, 1960, overcoming a 20–7 deficit in the fourth quarter to defeat the Dallas Texans 21–20 before crowd of 17,724 at the L.A.
 Coliseum in the opening league game.
 They went on to compile a 10–4 record and clinch a place in the first AFL title game; a crowd of 9,928 in the L.A.
 Coliseum watched the Chargers top the Denver Broncos 41–33 to clinch the AFL Western Division title with a game to spare.
 On January 1, a crowd of 32,183 in Jeppesen Stadium and a national television audience saw host the Houston Oilers defeat the Chargers 24–16 in the AFL championship game.

-San Diego Era
+San Diego era

 The Chargers only spent one season in Los Angeles before moving to San Diego in 1961 due to the popularity of the Rams.
 Initially denied in December, 1960, but announced in late January, 1961, owner Barron Hilton relocated the Chargers down the coast to a soon-to-be expanded Balboa Stadium at Balboa Park in San Diego for the 1961 season, their home field until 1966.
-In August 1967, they moved to the newly constructed San Diego Stadium (later renamed Jack Murphy Stadium, then Qualcomm Stadium), where they played their home games until 2016.
+In August 1967, they moved to the newly constructed San Diego Stadium (later renamed Jack Murphy Stadium, then Qualcomm Stadium), where they played their home games until 2017.

 The Chargers won their only AFL Championship when they defeated the Boston Patriots in the 1963 AFL Championship Game.
-After the 1970 merger with the NFL, the team made their lone Super Bowl appearance in 1994, a loss to the San Francisco 49ers in Super Bowl XXIX.
+After the 1970 merger with the NFL, the team made their lone Super Bowl appearance in 1994: a loss to the San Francisco 49ers in Super Bowl XXIX.